 Ask to get off at Finca el Paraiso, and catch a return microbus across the street from the entrance.

+We weren’t sure if he was actually worked there, so we checked with two ladies at the nearby restaurant.
 They seemed even shadier so we went back to the guy and asked for a ticket before paying.

 The ticket stated Q10 / $1.40 so we paid him that.
 Have change to avoid getting ripped off.